-NOTE 1: For a roaming UE, the S-NSSAI of the VPLMN provided with UE-Slice-MBR should map to only one S-NSSAI of the HPLMN, to ensure the accuracy of performing data rate limitation for the corresponding slice of HPLMN.
+For a roaming UE, the S-NSSAI of the VPLMN provided with UE-Slice-MBR maps to only one S-NSSAI of the HPLMN, to ensure the accuracy of performing data rate limitation for the corresponding slice of HPLMN.

 The enforcement of the UE-Slice-MBR value, if present in the UE context in the RAN for an S-NSSAI, is described in clause 5.7.1.10.